rasumovsky/59_HyyHighMass/README.md

  - LocalP0Analysis: analyze pseudo-experiments to cross-check asymptotic qmu,q0.
  - StatScan: Plot the limits or p0 vs mass (toys or asymptotics)
  - ExtrapolateSig: Extrapolate the 2015 signal into 2016 data with Asimov data
+ - MassAnimation: Animated GIF of the diphoton mass spectrum.

 ### Preparation for remote processing